Gulmurod Khalimov: Service with the Tajik security forces

 Khalimov eventually joined the Tajik security forces and was trained as sniper and rose to lead the Tajik OMON special forces; in this position, he was considered to be "one of the best-trained officers in the country".
 He helped the government to repress Islamist extremists during the Tajikistan insurgency.
 From 2003 to 2014, Khalimov participated in five counterterrorism training courses in the United States and in Tajikistan, training with Blackwater and the US Army.
 There exist no sources that indicate that Khalimov ever received religious training or engaged in preaching.

 Disappearance

-Khalimov disappeared in late April 2015 He was notably absent from a 6 May meeting of Interior Minister Ramazon Rahimzoda with leading police officers at OMON's headquarters in Dushanbe.
+Khalimov disappeared in late April 2015 He was notably absent from a 6 May meeting of Interior Minister Ramazon Rahimov with leading police officers at OMON's headquarters in Dushanbe.
 According to his brother Nazir, both his phone and social media accounts had been deactivated.
 According to family members, Khalimov left home on 13 April after giving his wife around $200 in spending money, less than the amount he frequently gave her before departing on business trips.
 Meanwhile, Tajik media quoted unnamed sources in law enforcement as saying Khalimov left Dushanbe on May 1 along with 10 other men, later being seen at Moscow's Sheremetyevo International Airport, Asia-Plus news agency reported.